Business Studies (3 years) [BAEcon]

 35 points overall.
 6,6,5 at Higher Level.
 No lower than 5 in any subject.

 - How to apply

-The Business Studies pathway of the BA(Hons) Economic and Social Studies degree - or BA(Econ) for short - is a flexible and innovative course which brings together research-led teaching from Accounting, Business, Economics, Finance, Politics and Sociology into a focused core of subjects which would give you knowledge and insight into the business world.
+The Business Studies pathway of the BA(Hons) Economic and Social Studies degree - or BA(Econ) for short - is a flexible and innovative course that brings together research-led teaching from Accounting, Business, Economics, Finance, Politics and Sociology and offers in-depth insight into the business world.

-Each of your course units has been developed from the research of specialists in their fields from both the School of Social Sciences where your Economics, Politics and Sociology courses are based and Manchester Business School who teach your Accounting or Finance courses as well as other Business related courses such as Business Law, Marketing and Human Resource Management.
+Each of your course units has been developed from the research of specialists in their fields from both the School of Social Sciences (Economics, Politics and Sociology) and the Alliance Manchester Business School (Accounting, Finance, Business Law, Marketing and Human Resource Management).

 Compare this course

 Courses in related subject areas

 Use the links below to view lists of courses in related subject areas.